skywalky/zesarux/README.md

 * AY Chip Tools: AY Player, AY Sheet, AY Piano, AY Registers, export AY music to midi (.mid) files, AY Mixer

 * Supports ZEsarUX remote command protocol (ZRCP).
-You can do enhanced debugging on ZEsarUX by using a telnet client.
+You can do enhanced debugging on ZEsarUX from Visual Studio Code (see https://github.com/maziac/DeZog) or just by using a telnet client.

 * Can use a reduced Spectrum core, with some features disabled, useful on slow devices, like Raspberry Pi 1/Zero